Located in the northern portion of Tinian Island. Known to the Japanese as Ushi Point Airfield and North Field by the Americans.

 Built by the Japanese,

-Seabees began repairing the strip, even before the fighting had ended.
+(USN) Seabees began repairing and expanding the airfield, even before the fighting had ended.
 After 45 days and nights of continuous work, the airfield

 was ready eleven days ahead of schedule.
 In that time,

 the construction of the three 6000' runways involved

 the moving of nearly 1,000,000 cubic yards of earth and

 coral while 900,000 truck miles were absorbed.
 In May 1945, a